Current Travel Conditions - Highway 120 within Yosemite is Temporarily Closed - Read More

 Open seasonally, generally late spring through fall, the Tuolumne County mountain passes are exclusive to selfie connoisseurs and travel enthusiasts looking for the most stunning scenery.
 Every turn is picture-perfect, so now is time to explore the breathtaking High Sierra.
 Experience the enchantment of unique and incredible mountain formations and beautiful rivers and streams along Sonora Pass, Highway 108.
 Behold the beauty of Yosemite National Park’s less explored Tuolumne Meadows and mountain peaks along Tioga Pass, Highway 120.
 Explore both scenic mountain passes with an epic road trip loop.
 Time is limited on the accessibility of beauty, so don’t miss out on the most extraordinary road trip in California’s High Sierra.

 Highway 108, Sonora Pass- Reach new heights on Highway 108.
 Pass through the historic town of Sonora and climb to 3,650 feet in Twain Harte.
-Stop and take in a round of mini golf among beautiful pines at the family-owned 65-year-old Twain Harte Miniature Golf
+Stop and take in a round of mini golf among beautiful pines at the family-owned and operated Twain Harte Miniature Golf, which is nearly 70 years old.
+While in town, stroll around and enjoy the unique shops and eateries.

 Continue the trek up to 6,310 feet for Instagram-worthy views at Donnell Vista.
 The all-encompassing scenery here covers the outlandish rock formations known as the Dardanelles and the crystal-clear Donnell Lake.
 Make some time to horse around at Kennedy Meadows Pack Station.
 Take a horseback ride along the South Fork of the Stanislaus River and into the stunning meadow or grab your rod and reel for some fly-fishing surrounded by towering mountains.
 Have a ranch-style dinner and cozy up in a rustic cabin at Kennedy Meadows Resort for a good night’s sleep.

 After crossing into the park keep trekking along back into Tuolumne County and take the time to explore the secluded part of Yosemite, Tuolumne Meadows.
 Stretch those road trip legs with a leisurely walk through the expansive meadow.
-Go from meadows to ancient giants with a stop at the Tuolumne Grove of Giant Sequoias.
-These sequoias are the third longest-living tree specimen, dating back thousands of years.
+Continue west, and go from meadows to ancient giants with a stop at the Tuolumne Grove of Giant Sequoias.
+Many of these sequoias 2,000 to 3,000 years old.
 Depart the park and get ready for a good night sleep in the town of Groveland.
-Choose from mountain luxury at the Rush Creek Lodge, a historic hotel like the Groveland Hotel, or a quaint bed and breakfast such as the Berkshire Inn.
-In the morning grab a hearty breakfast and head out on a whitewater excursion on the Tuolumne River.
+Choose from mountain luxury, a historic hotel, or a quaint bed and breakfast or vacation rental.
+In the morning grab a hearty breakfast and head out around the Groveland area on a golfing, fishing excursion, bike ride, or whitewater excursion on the Tuolumne River or an 4x4 off-road experience

 Visit Tuolumne County